‘You can’t have more bedbugs than a blanket full‘ Spanish proverb

 Tick bites easy to identify as the tick may remain attached for up to ten days and are isolated.

 Don’t forget that you may have a tick still hidden on your body tho’ they usually fatten up and fall off within 10 days.
 If not they could be lurking in damp, protected areas such as your armpit, or pubic hair.

 A very enlarged adult deer tick, in reality looking more like a small spider on your arm or leg or your dog.

-One bite protection expert visited 75 per cent of the parks in London (including Richmond Park and Bushy Park) in 2015 and found ticks in every one.
+One bite protection expert visited 75 per cent of the parks in London, England (including Richmond Park and Bushy Park) in 2015 and found ticks in every one.

 STD – Sexually Transmitted Diseases

 So you go abroad, have a wild time and return home with sensational memories – and some less welcome health-threatening souvenirs. . .

 Syphilis, that’s an easy one to deal with, but how about herpes, gonorrhoea, hepatitis B or even HIV?
 These are all transmitted by heterosexual relations as well as homosexual ones, and are on a steep rise in India and other tropical countries, Russian satellite countries, and sub-Saharan Africa.

 In Europe the most common source of heterosexual HIV is Spain, including, of course, the popular party islands of Ibiza and Lanzarote.